experimentarium/etsap-tiam/docs/regional_coverage/statistics/energy-balance.md

 https://stats.oecd.org/BrandedView.aspx?oecd_bv_id=enestats-data-en&doi=data-00512-en

-Beside that an extended version of the energy balances is available, also provided by the IEA.
-This version also provides all important energy flows, that are necessary for to describe a large energy system model as TIAM.
-The extended Version is not publicly available:
+In addition, an extended version of the energy balances is available, also provided by the IEA.
+This version also provides all important energy flows that are necessary to describe a large energy system model as TIAM.
+The extended version is publicly available but need the right permissions.

 https://www.oecd-ilibrary.org/energy/data/iea-world-energy-statistics-and-balances/extended-world-energy-balances_data-00513-en